devshorts/JEnumerable/README.md

 Java Enumerable
 ----

 This is an implementation of deferred lazy collections using Java.
+Inspired by F# and C#.
+The goal is to make working with iterable items easier.
+Most list processing is a series of transformations and iterations.
+By leveraging simple and composable functions you can reduce edge cases, off by 1 errors, extraneous processing and unintentional performance bottlenecks.
+Also, you can easily create (and end) infinite lazy streams.

-The goal, to provide
+Currently JEnumerable provides

 - Map
 - Filter